 Several companies hire out mountain or hybrid bikes in good condition.
 Deposits of £100 to £200 are generally required (credit cards are accepted), regardless of rental period.
 The London Bicycle Tour Company hires bikes at reasonable rates, with lower charges for longer rentals.
 It also offers daily bike tours of London (weekdays only during the winter season), with or without bike hire.
-For shorter journeys around the capital, you may also wish to try out a "Boris bike".
+For shorter journeys around the capital, you may also wish to try out a Santander Cycle.

 Bicycles on London's Public Transport

 You can take a folding bike anywhere on the Tube

 Folding bikes may be taken without restriction on all Tube lines, river services, London's local trains, the Docklands Light Railway, and London's Tramlink.
 You can even take a folding bike on buses, at the driver's discretion.
 Outside peak times, non-folding bicycles may be taken on the following Tube lines: District, Circle, Hammersmith & City and Metropolitan, and on some sections of other lines.
 (Peak times are Monday to Friday 7.30am-9.30am and 4pm-7pm.)
 Non-folding bicycles can also be taken on some sections of the London Overground network.
 For more details, visit the Transport for London website

 Restrictions on taking folding and non-folding bikes on national trains vary from company to company, so check with your train provider before setting out.
 For contact details visit the National Rail Enquiries website

 Pedicabs are three-wheeled cycle rickshaws that seat two or three people.
 London's pedicabs tend to operate in Central London, around Soho and the West End.
 The best-known companies are Eco Chariots and Bugbugs, both of which monitor riders and are insured.
 However, this is not always the case with other pedicabs and you are advised to check safety features and insurance before boarding.